Lazza/Fuji/README.md

 5. Now you can run _Fuji.app_
 6. When prompted, insert the password for the administrator user

+### Important notes

-**Important:** before starting the acquisition, you must specify on what drive you want to store the temporary sparseimage and the final DMG file.
+1. Before starting the acquisition, you must specify on what drive you want to store the temporary sparseimage and the final DMG file.
 Both values are `/Volumes/Fuji` by default and the _image name_ parameter will be used to make a new directory inside those locations.

-You must not save the disk images on the same drive you are acquiring!
+2. You must not save the disk images on the same drive you are acquiring!

+3. If you want to use the Rsync mode, it is recommended to **close all other applications before proceeding, especially Apple Mail,** otherwise some data might not be collected.

 ## Development